kagiak/thesisProject/README.md

 - Second the creation of localization maps (or segmentation masks)
 - and third the segmentation procedure.

-*The following work is mainly done on the multiclass dB Food-11.*
+*The following work is mainly done on the multiclass dB Food-11.
+In the folders (training, validation, evaluation) there are the images of the dB and inside the segmentation folder the localization maps.
+The 110 folder inside the segmentation one contains 110 test images that have been manually annotated and used for evaluating the performance of the created segmentation masks for the second part of the thesis*

 1) The **getIngredients.py** script is used in order to get the correct ingredients for each image from the original dataset (Recipe1m) that contains all the information retrieved from the web.
 2) The **INCEPTIONV3-food11.py** script uses the Inception v3 model (modified for my problem) on the Food-11 dataset for classification purposes.